jariperttunen/HowTo/MacPorts.md

 ## X11 Window system
 MacPorts has older version of XQuartz in **xorg** port.
 It has problems at least with OpenGL.
 Download from [XQuartz](https://www.xquartz.org) instead.
 It is not picture perfect either.
-Try to manage to do without X11, for example Emacs + ess instead of RStudio GUI from server.
+Try to get by without X11, for example Emacs + ess instead of RStudio GUI from server.

 ## Convert version control system to Git
 To convert from CVS or Mercurial to Git the following ports are needed.
 See also the VC_Conversion repository.